roadsidemultimedia/Docs/configure/options.md

 ## Site Images ##

 The **Site Images** panel allows you to upload custom images to be used on your site, such as favicon, login page and mobile touch image.
-You can either choose to upload an image from your computer or enter the full URL location of your custom.
+You can either choose to upload an image from your computer or enter the full URL location of your custom image.

 ![Site Images](https://raw.github.com/pagelines/Docs/master/gh-pages-template/public/img/site-images.jpg "Site Images")